-Alternatively, you can contact me at vladimirsavinov@gmail.com (there will be no third-party interference in this case).
-Note, however, that I will be communicating with class using students' e-mail address in pitt.edu domain.
-It is your responsibility to make sure you read e-mail sent to you at pitt.edu regularly and none of the information is lost.
-All e-mails sent to class will also be posted/archived on CourseWeb.
+In order for your e-mail to be delivered to me you are strongly advised to use Pitt's e-mail system.
+Note that I will be communicating with class using students' e-mail addresses in pitt.edu domain.
+It is your responsibility to make sure you read e-mails sent to you at pitt.edu regularly and do not miss any of the information.
+All e-mails sent to class will also be posted/archived on CourseWeb. - Lectures: MWF 1:00pm-1:50pm, Thaw 104. - Textbook: Classical Mechanics by John R. Taylor, University Science Books, 2005.